dpnpinto/PintArch/README.md

 * bat - like cat but with colors
 * lsd - like ls but more control with colors
 * ...
 Some stuff here, will put when i have time
-* qemu - For Virtualization
+* qemu - For Virtualization (with service start by sockts)
-* cups - For printing
+* cups - For printing (with service start by sockts)
+* docker - for managing containers (with service start by sockts)